ly16/GooglePlay-Web-Crawler/README.md

 * parse extracted metadata and outlinks
 * update nutchDB with new outlinks
 * Pig Loadfunc transforms nutchDB to readable text file form
+* Create table and manage data by Hive

 ### Command Line
 * git clone